dotnet/docs/docs/architecture/dapr-for-net-developers/publish-subscribe-buildingblock.md

 There are several Dapr specific URL segments in the above call:

 - `<daprPort>` provides the port number upon which the Dapr sidecar is listening.
-- `<pubsubname>` provides the name of the selected Dapr publish-subscribe component.
+- `<pubsubname>` provides the name of the selected Dapr pub/sub component.
 - `<topic>` provides the name of the topic to which the message is published.

 Using the *curl* command-line tool to publish a message, you can try it out: